RunestoneInteractive/httlads/_sources/Google_Colab/Setting_up_Colab.rst

 are available in the UI.

 .. image:: Figures/text_cells.png
+  :alt: Snippet of a text cell from Google colab with text in showing different formatting styles.

 There is an option to bold, italicize, add bullet points, add numbered lists, and toggle text(s) as headers using the clickable options.
 There are many more options to customize your text cells if you use Markdown.